 Fact check an article

 Fact-checkers play a crucial role in the journalistic process.
+Nearly all periodicals (newspapers, magazines, etc.) employ fact-checkers, in addition to scholastic publishers, publishers of non-fiction, and most digital publications.
 Generally employed by the publication in which an article will appear, fact-checkers are responsible not just for verifying the accuracy of the information in the article, but also for double-checking with sources and interviewees to ensure that their statements are being represented accurately.
 Fact-checkers have to quickly become experts in whichever topic their assigned article covers.
+Fact-checking can take anywhere from a week or two, for short articles, to months or years for book-length publications.
 For this exercise, you are a fact-checker at a popular magazine.

 The process below includes the steps to produce an article.
 Fact-checking is a critical part of this process.